secretGeek/today-i-learned-staging/react/getting_started.md

 ...which we will do in a moment.

-## Get your environment set up a little better...
+## Get your environment set up a little better

 Some environment tips before proceeding: